Indexing technical documents

 Common misconceptions

-Some clients have misconceptions about indexes and why they are necessary.
+Some customers have misconceptions about indexes and why indexes are necessary.
 Before electronic versions of documents were easily available, technical manuals contained an index.
 Now, readers can search online help and electronic versions of printed documents for words that appear in the text.
 Does this mean that an electronic document does not need an index?
 No, as the following example shows.

 All software developers of Windows-based software know that you 'close' a dialog box, 'quit' a program, and 'end' a network connection.
 Many users do not know the different terms.
 Therefore, if the document contains text that refers to 'quitting xyz', and if users search for 'closing xyz', they will not find the information.

-Because a search returns all instances of a term, possibly, the results are not much practical use, because there are too many results.
+Because a search returns all instances of a term, possibly, the results are not much practical use, because too many results are available.

-Another frequent misconception is that a word processor or desktop publishing tool can automatically create an index.
+A frequent misconception is that a word processor or software for desktop publishing can automatically create an index.
 Software can create a concordance, which is very different from an index.
-(In this article, concordance means a list of keywords; another meaning is a list of keywords with their immediate context.)
+(In this article, concordance means a list of keywords.
+A different meaning is a list of keywords with their immediate context.)
 A concordance is not usually useful in the field of technical documentation.
-A reader needs to know about important instances of a particular term, not all instances of a term.
+A reader needs to know about important instances of a term, not all instances of that term.
 Software does not know what is important and what is not important.

 Until software can 'understand' the real-world meaning of text, an indexer must supply the intellectual input in creating an index (certainly, indexers use software to prepare indexes).
 An indexer creates an index in one of two ways: